king-ds/easyds/README.md

 ### feature_extraction

+Clean the corpus input into its most useful form.
-This function is for individuals who doing text analysis.
+This is helpful for those interested in text analysis.

 Sample usage